DrZuse/binance-LOB-saver/readme.md

 # Binance LOB Data Collector

-This Python script is designed to collect and store Level Order Book (LOB) data from Binance, a cryptocurrency exchange.
+This Python script is designed to collect and store Limit Order Book (LOB) data from Binance, a cryptocurrency exchange.
 It utilizes the Binance WebSocket API to receive real-time updates and save the data in CSV format.
 The script is intended for users who want to capture historical LOB data for analysis and research purposes.

 ## Prerequisites